UniversalDependencies/udw21/program.md

 *All times are CET (UTC+1).* The workshop will happen at [Coling on Underline](https://www.underline.io/events/54/reception).

 The pre-recorded talks are available in the [Underline session for the workshop](https://underline.io/events/54/sessions?eventSessionId=1447).
+Please watch the talks beforehand and prepare questions.
+The sessions on December 13 will only be Q&A, without repeating the presentations.

 The posters are available under the [Posters session](https://www.underline.io/events/54/posters/).
 Search for "UDW".

 **14:00-14:10 Introduction**